-NEUTROGENA® Naturals is supporting The Nature Conservancy’s commitment to the cause of conserving freshwater.
-In its campaign “Every Drop Counts”, NEUTROGENA® Naturals ambassador, Kristen Bell, encourages people to pledge to reduce their water usage by taking small steps in their everyday lives such as taking a shorter shower.
+Neutrogena® continues their support of The Nature Conservancy's freshwater conservation efforts.
+Through their "Every Drop Counts" campaign, Neutrogena® Naturals ambassador Kristen Bell encourages people to pledge to reduce their water usage by taking small steps in their everyday lives, such as taking a shorter shower.

 "Ever since I was little, I've loved nature and being outdoors," Kristen explains.
 "As an adult, I want to do everything I can to make sure our resources are around for a very long time."